NibiriTheMan/ion.lua/README.md

 ## Prerequisites

 To use this module, you will need at least Lua 5.2+ or LuaJIT 2.0+.
-Note that many dialects are incompatible, even if based on a compatible version of Lua or LuaJIT.
+Note that many dialects are incompatible, even if based on a compatible version of Lua or LuaJIT (e.g., Luau).

 ## Usage